Generations of the Schooner

 October 27, 2020 / Good to Know, History/MaritimeThe Charles Haskell, built in 1869, was troubled from the start.
 During construction, a workman was killed.
 Fearing a bad omen, the superstitious owner sold her.
 A new owner fitted her out and sent Captain Curtis and crew out on her maiden voyage.
 Just days later, while fishing on Georges Bank, a storm blew in.
 Boats… Read more »

-Read MoreThings to do on Cape Ann in the Fall
+Read MoreThings to do on Cape Ann this Fall

 October 05, 2020 / Art and Music, Good to Know, History/Maritime, Outdoor Adventures, Things to Do & SeeAs leaves start to turn and the air more crisp, we feel a sense of renewal.
 Fall brings a new season of freshness.
 Cape Ann has so many wonderful outdoor spaces to explore and renew with her incredibly beautiful landscape.